ofek/depq/README.rst

 - Priority values can be ints/floats, numpy types, strings, or any other comparable type you choose!
-- popfirst() and poplast() have O(1) performance instead of running in logarithmic time like in a standard DEPQ
+- popfirst() and poplast() have O(1) performance instead of running in logarithmic time like in a standard DEPQ or other heap-derived structure
 - Naturally fast also because deque object is implemented in C
 - Items with equal priorities are sorted in the order they were originally added